Prelf1992/mlops-template-repository/README.md

 * Commit 358: Chore: Update build config README to improve user experience. at 2025-10-28 12:19:40
 * Commit 359: Docs: Update build config dependencies to support new requirements. at 2025-10-28 15:44:31
 * Commit 360: CI: Fix bug in module to resolve issue. at 2025-10-30 13:31:37
+* Commit 361: Refactor: Optimize performance of data model for better maintainability. at 2025-10-31 17:41:43